 - To reduce local carbon dioxide levels

 - To reduce flooding.
 Green spaces act as ‘sinks’ in flood risk zones.

 As a higher education establishment and a leader in the local community we have a responsibility to protect and enhance our biodiversity performance and contribute to sector-wide efforts (largely guided and contained within Sustainable Development in Higher Education).
 This is also an integral component as we work towards our full EcoCampus accreditation, equivalent to ISO14001 standard.

 Our campuses consist of natural, semi-natural and landscaped environments which provide a good mix of habitats.
 These include the heritage-protected garden located at the John Foster Building, various green roofs, the wildflower garden at Byrom Street, and vast green and natural space at IM Marsh.
 These are key contributing areas for biodiversity cultivation and feed into a broader agenda to enhance the natural resources in and around the University.

 Biodiversity is also taught within some of our academic programmes, for example on the BSc (Hons) Wildlife Conservation, as well as within research programmes in the School of Natural Sciences and Psychology, and the Department of Built Environment.
-Our students also have the opportunity to take on active roles in biodiversity through various societies within the Liverpool Student Union.
+Our students also have the opportunity to take on active roles in biodiversity through various societies within the John Moores Students' Union.

 We will continue to enhance and protect our heritage for the benefit of the University as well as the wider community.
 Our policy, available from the link at the bottom of this page, outlines our plans for maintaining and expanding this approach, particularly with regard to the planting of trees, shrubs and perennial plants.